delphicrypto/delphicrypto.github.io/jobs/index.md

 <h1> Machine Learning Specialist (contract-based)</h1>

+The ideal candidate will be responsible for proposing and developing state-of-the-art machine learning solutions based on client and research needs.

+Skills Required:

+* Deep learning frameworks (PyTorch, TensorFlow, etc.)
+* Data analytics and visualization
+* Critical thinking

-<h1> Hiring Policy </h1>
+<h2> Hiring Policy </h2>

 Ozeki Inc. is an Equal Opportunity Employer.
-All decisions related to employment (hiring, promoting, discharging) are based solely on merit, competence, and business needs.
+All decisions related to employment (hiring, promoting, discharging) are based solely on individual merit, competence, and business needs.
+Consequently, we do not discriminate (by witholding or furnishing opportunities) to employees or candidates on the basis of irrelevant characteristics such as age, sex, religion, political beliefs, and race.

 </p>